carranza-pinedo/carranza-pinedo.github.io/index.md

 </div>
 ## Bio

-I am a postdoctoral researcher at the University of Münster, Department of Philosophy, where I am member of the collaborative project "[The role of individual internal states in niche choice, niche construction, and behavioural niche conformance](https://www.uni-bielefeld.de/fakultaeten/biologie/forschung/verbuende/sfb_nc3/projects/d01ph2#comp_00005c3e9e38_00000000a7_0131)" led by Ulrich Krohs.
+I am a postdoctoral researcher at the University of Münster, Department of Philosophy, where I am member of the collaborative project "[The role of individual internal states in niche choice, niche construction, and behavioural niche conformance](https://www.uni-bielefeld.de/fakultaeten/biologie/forschung/verbuende/sfb_nc3/projects/d01ph2#comp_00005c3e9e38_00000000a7_0131)" led by [Ulrich Krohs](https://www.uni-muenster.de/PhilSem/mitglieder/krohs/krohs.html).

-I completed my Ph.D. at the [University of Milan](https://dipafilo.unimi.it/en/department) and the [Institut Jean Nicod](http://www.institutnicod.org/?lang=en).
+I completed my Ph.D. at the Università and the École Normale Supérieure (Institut Jean Nicod), where I was co-advised by [Elisa Paganini](https://www.unimi.it/en/ugov/person/elisa-paganini) and [Márta Abrusán](https://sites.google.com/site/martaabrusan/)

-My current research explores topics related to the empirical study of non-human minds and to the expressive aspects of communication, with a recent focus on ape's signaling behaviors.
+I am currently interested in developing a novel approach to the study of ape signaling behaviors, integrating methodologies from the philosophy of language, behavioral biology, and sociolinguistics.
+My research interests include formal pragmatics, comparative cognition, and developmental psychology, and I like to combine these fields in thinking about the origins of the human capacity for language.

 ## Contact